Domestic violence: Sexual

+In India, the Protection of Women from Domestic Violence Act, 2005 came into effect in 2006.
+The Act also includes Sexual Abuse which is defined as any sexual act which harms the dignity of a woman.
+Marital rape was included in the sexual abuse.

+As per the National Family Health Survey - 3 (2005-06), 10% females have faced sexual violence by their husbands ever.

+In NFHS -4 (2015-16), 7% females faced sexual violence by their husbands ever.

+In NFHS - 5 (2019-21), 6% females faced sexual violence by their husbands ever.

+So, after coming of Civil Law - Prevention of Women from Domestic Violence, 2005, percentage of females who faced sexual violence by their husbands decreased from 10% to 6%.

+The law was made because the females wanted to live in violence free homes and did not want to involve the police.

+In the National Family Health Survey of India conducted under the Health Ministry of India, Sexual Violence is defined as follows :

+physically force you to have sexual intercourse with him even when you did not want to;

+physically force you to perform any other sexual acts you did not want to;

+force you with threats or in any other way to perform sexual acts you did not want to.

+In India, There is provision of punishment of imprisonment or fine or both for Marital Rape under these cases :

+1.When the female or male is a minor.

+2.When a female and her husband are living separately means their marriage is on pause.

+Like other forms of domestic violence, domestic sexual violence is generally faced by females but also faced by males.

 The W.H.O. defines sexual abuse as any sexual act, attempt to obtain a sexual act, unwanted sexual comments or advances, or acts to traffic, or otherwise directed, against a person's sexuality using coercion.
 It also includes obligatory inspections for virginity and female genital mutilation.
 Aside from initiation of the sexual act through physical force, sexual abuse occurs if a person is verbally pressured into consenting, unable to understand the nature or condition of the act, unable to decline participation, or unable to communicate unwillingness to engage in the sexual act.
 This could be because of underage immaturity, illness, disability, or the influence of alcohol or other drugs, or due to intimidation or pressure.

 In many cultures, victims of rape are considered to have brought dishonor or disgrace to their families and face severe familial violence, including honor killings.
 This is especially the case if the victim becomes pregnant.

 Female genital mutilation is defined by WHO as "all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons."
 This procedure has been performed on more than 125 million females alive today, and it is concentrated in 29 countries in Africa, Middle East and also in Indonesia.